Yongle Encyclopedia: Current status

 Sections 10,270 and 10,271 of the Yongle Encyclopedia reside at the Huntington Library in San Marino, California.

 51 volumes are in the United Kingdom held at the British Library, the Bodleian Library in Oxford, the School of Oriental and African Studies of the University of London, and Cambridge University Library; the Library of Congress of the United States holds 41 volumes; Cornell University Library has 6 volumes; 5 volumes are held in various libraries across Germany.

 Two volumes were sold at a Paris auction on 7 July 2020, for more than €8 million (US$9 million).
+This set consisted of the Hu (lake) volume (2260-2283) and the Sang (funeral) volume (7391-7392).
+They were repatriated to China by its buyer, and in 2026, were officially deposited at the China National Archives of Publications and Culture, at its Hangzhou branch location.